evergreen-ci/evergreen/docs/CLI.md

 ```
 Note these tags cannot overwrite Evergreen tags.

 Hosts can be set to never expire using the `--no-expire` tag (although each user has a limit for these kinds of hosts).
-Hosts can be set to expire again using the `--expire` tag, which will set the host to expire in 24 hours (this can be extended using `--extend <hours>`.
+Hosts can be set to expire again using the `--expire` tag, which will set the host to expire in 24 hours.
+This expiration can be extended using `--extend <hours>`, and you can extend its lifetime up to a max of 30 days past host creation.

 ### Stop/Start Host to Change Instance Type